-Greta is a powerful toolbox capable of dealing with the most complex typographical situations, supporting Latin, Greek and Cyrillic-based languages.
+Greta is a powerful toolbox capable of dealing with the most complex typographical situations, supporting Latin, Greek, Cyrillic, Armenian, Arabic, Hebrew, Devanagari, Thai and Hangul (Korean).
 Read more about development of Greta Sans▸

 Greta Sans comes in 10 weights which, combined with its four widths (Compressed, Condensed, Extended ), create a tremendous range of possibilities.
 Even the intervals between the styles are an integral part of this unified typeface system.

 Greta Sans is designed as a continuous optical size system.
 While the basic text styles (Regular) are spaced and optimised more loosely for use at small sizes, the surrounding extremes (Hairline, Black) are designed to be used as Display types, and therefore spaced and kerned tightly.
 The resulting spectrum then runs continuously from Display to Text to Display use.

 All weights of Greta Text include nine different kinds of numerals.
 The default numerals are Proportional Lining numerals, but the typeface also includes Old-style proportional Figures for use in running text, Lining and OsF tabular figures, Superior figures, Inferior figures, Small caps figures, and finally Circled and Inverted circled figures.